thethien8a/My-Cursor-Rules/global-rules/using-rules-memory.md

-# RULE 3: Memory Management Rule
+# RULE 5: Memory Management Rule

+**When use this rule**:
+- When user ask "update memory" or "cập nhật memory"
+- When you think that "that changes in code have much impact on current project"

 **OBJECTIVE:** To define the structure and workflow for creating and maintaining the project's knowledge base using Serena's memory tools.